mlafleur/mlafleur.github.io/_posts/2016/2016-06-28-microsoft-v2-endpoint-implicit-grant.md

 redirect_from: /aadv2/microsoft-v2-endpoint-implicit-grant/
 ---

-_This is a continuation of my [Microsoft v2 Endpoint Primer][primer].
-If you haven't read this article yet, I highly recommend doing so.
-I will be glossing over several bits of configuration we previously covered (application registration for example)._
+_This is a continuation of my [Microsoft v2 Endpoint Series](#microsoft-v2-endpoint-series).
+If you haven't read this article yet, I highly recommend starting there.
+I will be glossing over several bits of configuration we previously covered._

 First, a disclaimer.
 I am not a fan of the [Implicit Grant][implicit-flow].
 It has some severe limitations and is [less][section-10.3] [secure][section-10.16] than the [Authentication Code Grant][authcode-flow].
 There are absolutely cases where an Implicit Grant is required but in most cases it should be avoided whenever possible.